 - A Tired Dog is a Happy Dog

 A dog who has been active and well-cared for throughout the day will naturally get tired.
-When a dog is tired, he tends to be more content which in turn, makes you, the owner happy as well.
+When a dog is tired, they tend to be more content which in turn, makes you, the owner happy as well.

 - A Good Solution For Busy Owners